Glazzes/react-native-zoom-toolkit/docs/docs/installation.md

 :::

 ### Additional Setup
-No additiontal setup is required.
+No additional setup is required.